-- Increased capital income as a result of development activity in the Green Square precinct - Capital Grants expected to be received particularly for City cycleways - Operational impact of new community facilities at Green Square and in the city's CBD - Allowances for asset maintenance growth as a result of new infrastructure/facilities - Ongoing expenditure impact of the high cost of administering the City's unique nonresidential voting roll, and local government elections - Adjustments to staff resourcing to coincide with a transition from capital construction and expansion, towards a program of service delivery and maintenance. - Adjustments in respect of the closure of a number of the City's revenue-generating facilities and services due to the Covid-19 pandemic - Financial support measures to support businesses affected by the Covid-19 pandemic to the value of \$40M during the first quarter of 2020/21, including commercial property rental abatement, reduced enforcement income and reduced parking related income
+- Fluctuating capital income as a result of development activity in the Green Square precinct and Central Sydney - Capital Grants expected to be received particularly for City cycleways - Operational impact of new community facilities at Green Square and in the city's CBD - Allowances for asset maintenance growth as a result of new infrastructure/facilities - Ongoing expenditure impact of the high cost of administering the City's unique nonresidential voting roll, and local government elections - Adjustments to resourcing reflecting anticipated changes in service provision over time - Adjustments in respect of ongoing impacts for a number of the City's revenuegenerating facilities and services due to the Covid-19 pandemic

 The Capital Program is forecast over the ten year timeframe of the Plan.
 In later years, where specific projects may not have yet been fully identified, provisional sums are included reflecting historical works patterns, and in line with renewal requirements identified as part of the Asset Management Strategy.
-In addition to the Covid-19 stimulus measures adopted by Council, the plan also reflects the fast tracking of certain capital projects and programs through the bringing forward of funds - further discussed later in this report.

 As capital projects are forecast to be completed, corresponding income and expenditure (including depreciation) impacts are factored into future financial results.